cmenscher/CitibikeDockables/README.md

 This Node app will return a collection of currently "dockable" Citibike stations ("active" status and with >= 2 open docks) within a specified geographic area.
 If no geographic threshold is specified, it defaults to 402.336 meters, or about 1/4 mile.

 There have been many times when I've arrived at a station and it's either full of bikes, or has a single dock available that is broken, or is out of commission all together.
+Additionally, I hate not having an easy way to tell if there are any stations around me with available bikes.
 I hope to use this service to create an app to deal with these situations.

 ##Node requirements: